llm-d-incubation/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 - 1 DP=8 Prefill Workers
 - 2 DP=4 Decode Workers

+## Hardware Requirements

+This example out of the box requires 16 Nvidia H200 GPUs, and Inifiniband RDMA.
+It requires 1024 Gi of memory across and 128 Gi of ephemeral storage all 3 pods (512 Gi memory and 64 Gi storage for both Decode pods together and 512 Gi memory and 64 Gi storage for the prefill pod).

 ## Pre-requisites

 - It is assumed that you have the proper tools installed on your local system to use these quickstart.
 To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.